Get acquainted with nodes and building conversation workflows in your NLX workspace

 Add functionality

-Several advanced actions can be applied to nodes on the canvas.
+Several advanced actions can be applied to nodes on the Canvas.
 Simply expand the Add functionality section of a node's side panel and select from the following:

-Assign tags to nodes for tracking and later evaluating their performance in your flow using canvas analytics.
+Assign tags to nodes for tracking and later evaluating their performance in your flow using Canvas analytics.
 You may choose from system tagsas well as any custom tags set up in your workspace settings.
 While reviewing the canvas analytics, you can view the number of unique visits to the node from conversations with users.

 Select a node > Click Add functionality menu on a node's side panel > Choose Analytics tags